Quality teaching is the key to our students’ success.

 - Parent engagement – Knox parents are integral members of our school community.
 When we work together we can make a difference in each child's educational outcomes.

-- Targeted NESA endorsed professional learning - available for all staff.
+- Targeted NESA endorsed professional learning - available for all staff on PD days usually at the start of each Term.

-- Aspiring leadership program: The NESA endorsed Aspiring Leaders Program is designed to support K-12 teachers at Knox who are aspiring to become a leader to understand the challenges of leadership and support them to have the confidence and courage to apply for leadership positions.
+- Aspiring and Middle Leadership Program - The NESA endorsed Aspiring and Middle Leaders Programs are designed to support K-12 teachers at Knox who are aspiring to become a leader to understand the challenges of leadership and support them to have the confidence and courage to apply for leadership positions.
 The participants will have the opportunity to shadow leaders in our RiiPL partner schools.

-For more information about Quality Teaching at Knox, please contact Matt Robertson
+For more information about Quality Teaching at Knox, please contact Matt Robertson, Head of Teaching and Learning.